 However… things are slowly starting to change

-* ‘Margaret Rope Of Shrewsbury’ a photo-guide to her windows, was published in May 2016
+* ‘Margaret Rope Of Shrewsbury’ a photo-book guide to her windows, was published in May 2016

-* The only other publication referring to her, and currently available, seems to be ‘A Celebration of the Martyrs, in Stained-Glass: Featuring the Windows in the Martyrs’ Shrine – Created by Miss Margaret Rope’, a small booklet/guide published by Tyburn Convent (2007) about the windows in the convent
+* A small publication referring to a series by Marga is still currently available: ‘A Celebration of the Martyrs, in Stained-Glass: Featuring the Windows in the Martyrs’ Shrine Created by Miss Margaret Rope’, which is a small booklet/guide published by Tyburn Convent (2007) about the windows in their chapel

-* …and… fortunately, thanks to an enthusiast, a Wikipedia entry outlining her life and main works was at last compiled, in Spring 2015
+* …and… fortunately, thanks to an enthusiast, a Wikipedia entry outlining her life and main works has at last been compiled, as of Spring 2015